wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 ### Clone the repository

-First, clone the repository using the url provided on the Azure  Classic Management  Portal.
-For more information, see [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control/).
+First, clone the repository using the url provided on the Azure Portal  Preview .
+For more information, see [Local Git Deployment to Azure App Service](/documentation/articles/app-service-deploy-local-git/).

 Open the solution file (.sln) that is included in the root of the repository.